-I wanted to poke some fun at the usual City Hall claque by questioning their econometrics claiming a huge upsurge in tax revenue that were predicted to result from all the alleged force multipliers as people flocked to Federal Way and spent money on restaurants, hotel rooms and other necessities in order to attend concerts and other events.
+I wanted to poke some fun at the usual City Hall claque by questioning their econometrics claiming a huge upsurge in tax revenues that were predicted to result from all the alleged force multipliers as people flocked to Federal Way and spent money on restaurants, hotel rooms and other necessities in order to attend concerts and other events.
 Federal Way built the Performing Arts Center.
 The City has also had several gun stores located within the City limits and a private Indoor Gun Range that has been very busy for many years!
 I still want to see the numbers and determine whose “economic multipliers” made the most sense!

 When Rustin Rathbun and I first met to discuss an Inland Empire group that would be similar to the ADTA, Rustin brought up the idea of including church security.
 Rustin is a Chaplain with the Spokane Police Department and very much involved in church safety at his church in Spokane.
 Last year, we put on a series of church safety classes at our monthly ATG Membership Meetings and at Rustin’s church.

-Our monthly Membership Meetings, usually held at Sportsman’s Warehouse or Cabela’s, are open to the public.
+Our monthly Membership Meetings, usually held at Sportsman’s Warehouse or Cabela’s, were open to the public.
 We invite speakers to present subjects such as Use of Force, Reality Based Training and Church Safety.
 David Stevens, Richard Lee and Bob Smith, all of whom were on Gail Gerlach’s defense team in Gerlach’s Spokane self-defense shooting trial came to a recent meeting and discussed the trial with us.

-Last January, we moved our Wintertime monthly Action Shoots indoors.
+A few years ago, we moved our Wintertime monthly Action Shoots indoors.
 Sharp Shooting Indoor Range provides the ATG use of its two shooting areas on Sunday evenings.
 We shoot USPSA cardboard targets, swingers and other moving targets, including targets suspended from the overhead cables.

 We are reaching out to churches and other organizations on order to facilitate the exchange of information and create some partnerships.
 Some of the big Church Safety Teams have already gone far beyond what we have accomplished.
 We invite such teams to share some of what you have learned with smaller churches and armed citizens.
 The ATG offers cost-effective opportunities for regular training that can be designed around each safety team’s goals and objectives.